A-Minus-Team/weather-wear/README.md

 * Login
 * Create Account
 * Homepage where you can view weather and reccomended outfit
+* 7-day forecast and hour by hour weather breakdown
 * Ability to change reccomended outfit
 * Upload new clothes

 **Optional Nice-to-have Stories**

-* 7-day forecast reccomended
 * Automatic color detector if picture is uploaded
 * Favorite certain outfits you like
 * Favorite outfits will be recommended
 * Block certain outfits so you won't get that combination ever
-* Specific weather details (hour by hour)
 * Add support for shoes, socks, hats
 * Favorite outfits in homepage + wardrobe
 * Create outfit in wardrobe